Youth Engagement

 Today, we continue to offer free creative experiences for North Omaha youth, ranging from the visual and performing arts to urban agriculture and cooking.
 Since our founding in 2011, The Union has provided over 11,000 hours of creative and community-based programming for young people in North Omaha.

-For questions regarding Youth Engagement, please contact Youth Studios Manager, Jacquline Smith, at jacquline@u-ca.org.
+For questions regarding Youth Engagement, please contact Youth + Community Director, Jacquline Smith, at jacquline@u-ca.org.

 Youth Programs

-Art Club is an arts and cultural enrichment program for youth ages 7-10yrs.
-Each session provides opportunities to view and discuss exhibitions, visit cultural institutions, meet working artists, collaborate with peers, and explore both culinary and studio arts.
-The studio arts track offers opportunities for the youth to explore studio mediums in 2D(spring) and 3D(fall) art disciplines.
-The culinary arts track offers opportunities to gain food knowledge and cooking skills by working with a local chef.
+Art Club is an arts and cultural enrichment program for youth ages 8-12yrs.
+Each term provides opportunities to view and discuss exhibitions, visit cultural institutions, meet working artists, collaborate with peers, and explore the studio arts, alternating between 2D and 3D art mediums each year.
 Snacks are provided.

 Union Youth Engagement Interest Survey

-Action Brigade is a socially-engaged art program that arms youth with tools and strategies to address topics and issues in their communities.
-Youth ages 11-14yrs meet with community members to learn how a topic that interests them is impacting people locally and globally, and work with chefs, artists, and peers to develop creative responses.
+Action Brigade is a socially engaged art program that arms youth ages 12-16yrs with tools and strategies to address topics and issues in their communities.
+In addition to developing studio art skills, youth meet with community members to learn how a topic that interests them is impacting people locally and globally, and work with artists and peers to develop creative responses.
 Snacks are provided.

-Mentoring Young Artists is a leadership and professional development program designed to provide aspiring artists ages 15-18yrs with hands-on experience facilitating creative engagements within a contemporary art space and mentorship participation in an informal learning environment during our Saturday youth programs.
-As part of their experiential learning, participants will gain exposure to the local artist community by attending art events, such as gallery openings, open mics, and artist talks.
-This program offers opportunities to build professional skills and relationships with experienced artists, educators, and staff members while supporting our goal to increase access to the arts for young people living in and around North Omaha.
+The Mentoring Young Artists program is designed for young artists, ages 16-18 yrs who are interested in gaining hands-on experience as mentors and leaders for youth enrolled in our Saturday programs.
+This program offers opportunities to build professional skills and relationships with experienced artists, educators, and youth while supporting our goal to increase access to the arts for young people living in and around North Omaha.

 Art Education